|

 A

 new "old" puzzle to solve online.
-The "15

-Puzzle" consists of 15 squares numbered
+The "15 Puzzle" consists of 15 squares

-one position out of the 16 empty.
-The goal is
+4x4 box leaving one position out of the 16

-to reposition the squares from a given arbitrary
+from a given arbitrary starting arrangement

-starting arrangement by sliding them one at a
+by sliding them one at a time into the configuration

-some initial arrangements, this rearrangement
+shown above (for some initial arrangements,

-is possible, but for others, it is not).
+this rearrangement is possible, but for others,

 Go